-- a. personal relationships between Members and Officers going beyond normal working relationships can confuse/obscure the separate roles and interfere with the proper discharge of the authority's functions, not least in creating the perception in others that a particular Member or Officer may secure advantageous treatment; - b. the need to maintain and recognise the separate roles means that there are limits to the matters on which Members may seek the advice of Officers; - c. relationships with particular individuals should not be such as to create a suspicion/perception that an Officer favours a particular Member above others.
+- (1)a. personal relationships between Members and Officers going beyond normal working relationships can confuse/obscure the separate roles and interfere with the proper discharge of the authority's functions, not least in creating the perception in others that a particular Member or Officer may secure advantageous treatment; - (2)b. the need to maintain and recognise the separate roles means that there are limits to the matters on which Members may seek the advice of Officers; - (3)c. relationships with particular individuals should not be such as to create a suspicion/perception that an Officer favours a particular Member above others.

-10. Reports
+8.10.
+Reports

-- a.
+- (1)a.
 Chairmen of committees or sub-committees may, on behalf of the committees or sub-committees concerned, make reasonable requests to Chief Officers or other Officers to prepare written reports on matters relating to the authority for consideration at Member-level.
-Such requests should not seek confidential information (e.g. relating to case work or personal details of applicants for services). - b.
+Such requests should not seek confidential information (e.g. relating to case work or personal details of applicants for services). - (2)b.
 Any disagreement relating to such a request (e.g. if the Chief Officer concerned considers that the cost of providing the information or the nature of the request is unreasonable) should be referred to the Town Clerk.

-11. Members' Access to Documents and Information
+9.11.
+Members' Access to Documents and Information

-- a.
+- (4)a.
 Members' rights of access to documents and information are governed by the common law and statute.
-Members have such access to documents and information that is reasonably necessary to enable them properly to perform their duties as elected representatives. - b.
-Generally, information should, therefore, be made available to Members on request unless there is a justifiable legal or other reason for declining access. - c.
+Members have such access to documents and information that is reasonably necessary to enable them properly to perform their duties as elected representatives. - (2)b.
+Generally, information should, therefore, be made available to Members on request unless there is a justifiable legal or other reason for declining access. - (3)c.
 Standing Order No. 42 sets out the detail on Members' access to documents.

-d.
+(4)d.
 If the information is not readily available or will require significant resources to produce, Officers should seek the guidance of their Chief Officer before taking steps to provide information that has been requested.

-12. Other Members of Corporation Committees
+10.12.
+Other Members of Corporation\Committees

-Co-opted Members of the various committees, the Verderers serving on the Epping Forest & Commons Committee and other external Members of committees are entitled to receive documents and information relating to their appointments in the same way as if they were elected Members.
+Co-opted Members of the various committees, the Verderers serving on the Epping Forest & Commons Committee and other external the Independent Members of committees the Standards Committee are entitled to receive documents and information relating to their appointments in the same way as if they were elected Members.

-13. Dispute Procedures
+11.13.
+Dispute Procedures [NEEDS REVIEW]

-a.
 The overriding objective in any dispute is to achieve a satisfactory resolution through informal channels.
-However, it has to be recognised that this might not always be appropriate.
+However, it has to be recognised that this might not-always be appropriate always be possible.??
 The Corporation's Independent Standards Panel may take into account informal efforts, or lack of effort, to resolve issues informally when considering formal complaints under the Localism Act 2011.
+All our other dispute resolution procedures encourage first to speak to the individual directly if that is possible and first to try to resolve issues informally why do we need ii? bepossible.

-b.
-Procedure for Members:-
+(2)b.Procedure for Members:-

-- If a Member is dissatisfied with the conduct, behaviour or of an Officer, the matter should be raised with the appropriate Chief Officer. - ii.
+- (a)i.
+If a Member is dissatisfied with the conduct, behaviour or performance? of an Officer, the matter should be raised with the appropriate Chief Officer. - (b)ii.
 If the employee concerned is a Chief Officer, the matter should be raised with the Town Clerk.
 (In the case of the Town Clerk there is a separate procedure.) - iii.
-If the matter cannot be resolved informally, it may be necessary to utilise to the Corporation's Disciplinary Procedure.
+If the matter cannot be resolved informally, it may be necessary to utilise resort to the Corporation's Disciplinary Procedure Disciplinary Procedure.

-c.
+(3)c.
 Procedure for Officers:-